cmcmurrough/cse4310/README.md

 # CSE 4310: Introduction to Computer Vision
 Repository for CSE 4310

-:boom: THIS CLASS WON'T BE EASY, BUT YOU WILL LEARN TO DO REALLY COOL STUFF! :boom:
+:boom::boom::boom: THIS CLASS WON'T BE EASY, BUT YOU WILL LEARN TO DO REALLY COOL STUFF! :boom::boom::boom:

 ## Programming skills
 This class will involve regular, fairly intensive programming assignments.
 Roughly 50% of the assignments will require C++ OR Python skills, while the other 50% will require explicitly C++.
 All notes and example code will be written within the context of C++.
 In order to take this course, you must either be confident in your current C++ abilities or your ability to teach yourself a new language quickly.